kaelmurphy/Micro-452-Project/Code/local-navigation/local-nav.md

 ## Odometry

-The Thymio robot in our use case has 3 DOF, two translational and one rotational : $[x, y, \theta]^T$.
+The Thymio robot in our use case has **3 DOF**, two translational and one rotational : $[x, y, \theta]^T$.
 The goal is to find the change in position over one time step :
 $$
 \begin{equation}
 \begin{bmatrix}